Visit Finland - Juho Kuva

 Helsinki's Old Food market hall

-Just located next to the markets is an Old Food market hall (Vanha Kauppahalli) selling the best quality fish, meats and vegetables as well as some hand made chocolates and old fashioned candies.
-It’s also a good location for a lunch; maybe try some sandwiches, cakes or even a nice bowl of traditional fish soup.
+Located next to the markets, the Old Food Market Hall (Vanha Kauppahalli) sells the best quality fish, meats, and vegetables, as well as handmade chocolates and old-fashioned candies.
+It's also a good location for lunch; perhaps try some sandwiches, cakes, or a nice bowl of traditional fish soup.

-If you are staying in Hotel GLO Art, an alternate suggestion for a market to walk to would be “Hietlahden Kauppahalli”, ask the reception for a map and details.
-Enjoy a traditional afternoon tea or a get some items for a tasty picnic.
+If you are staying at Hotel GLO Art, an alternate market to walk to would be “Hietalahden Kauppahalli.”
+Ask the reception for a map and details.
+Enjoy a traditional afternoon tea or get some items for a tasty picnic.

 Helsinki Food Market Halls